TES3MP/CoreScripts/tutorials/EventHooks.md

 ## Handling events:

-To handle various events you will need to use two functions: `customEventHooks.registerValidator` and `customEventHooks.registerHandler`.
+To handle various events you will need to use two functions:
+* `customEventHooks.registerValidator(event, callback)`
+* `customEventHooks.registerHandler(event, callback)`

-Validators are called before any default logic for the event is executed, Handlers are called after such (whether default behaviour was peformed or not).
+Validators are called before any default logic for the event is executed, Handlers are called after such (whether default behaviour was performed or not).

-Both of these functions accept an event string (you can find a table below) and a callback function as their arguments.
+Both of these functions accept an `event` string (you can find a table below) and a `callback` function as their arguments.
-The callback function will be called with a guaranteed argument of eventStatus and a few arguments (potentially none) depending on the particular event.
+The callback function will be called with a guaranteed argument of `eventStatus` and a few arguments (potentially none) depending on the particular event.

-eventStatus is a table that defines the way handlers should behave.
+`eventStatus` is a table that defines the way handlers should behave.
 It has two fields: `validDefaultHandler` and `validCustomHandlers`.
 By default both of these are `true`.
-First defines if default behaviour should be performed, the second signals custom handlers that they should not run.
+The former defines if default behaviour should be performed, the latter signals custom handlers that they should not run.
-However, their callbacks are still ran, and it is scripts' responsibility to handle `eventStatus.validCustomHandlers` being `false`.
+However, their callbacks still run, and it is scripts' responsibility to handle `eventStatus.validCustomHandlers` being `false`.

-Validators can change the current eventStatus.
-If your validators returns nothing, it stays the same, however if you return a non-`nil` value for either of the two fields, it will override the previous one.
-You can use `customEventHooks.makeEventStatus(validDefaultHandler, validCustomHandlers)` for this.
+Validators can change the current `eventStatus`.
+If your validator returns nothing, it stays the same.
+However if you return a non-`nil` value for either of the two fields, it will override the previous one.
+* `customEventHooks.makeEventStatus(validDefaultHandler, validCustomHandlers)`

-## Examples:
+### Examples:
 Imagine you want to taunt players whenever they die.
 ```Lua
 customEventHooks.registerHandler("OnPlayerDeath", function(eventStatus, pid)